On this page

 Sheep

-3,400 Romney ewes are run.
-50% of the offspring are sold with the majority off their mother in the second week of December – the balance are finished on summer crop.
+The majority of the offspring are sold store the majority of these off mother in the 2nd week of December, the balance are finished on summer crop.

-Numbers have varied on Riverside in recent years to accommodate research trials.
+Numbers have varied on Riverside in recent years to accommodate the Wiltshire trial.
+Ewe hoggets are mated at various levels once again dependant on trials and feed conditions.

 Production and future targets